Caveat: Wisconsonian Arirang

 I guess the contrast feels striking to think about.

-I've been really diligent about making video records of all my students' speaking work, the last few months.
-There are more than 100 videos posted now at my [broken link!
-FIXME] other blog – which is a work blog for my students and their parents, mostly – it's not getting much use, yet, but it was meant to be a start of something.
+I’ve been really diligent about making video records of all my students’ speaking work, the last few months.
+There are more than 100 videos posted now at my other blog [UPDATE: this link still works in 2023 – very surprising!] – which is a work blog for my students and their parents, mostly – it’s not getting much use, yet, but it was meant to be a start of something.

 One side effect of this is that I have some sort of video record of almost every teaching day.
 So for yesterday, I made and posted 3 videos.